cloudflare/cloudflare-docs/content/analytics/network-analytics/configure/displayed-data.md

 ## Create a Magic Firewall rule from the applied filters

 {{<Aside type="note">}}
-This feature is only available for Magic Transit users.
+This feature is only available to Magic Transit and Magic WAN users.
 {{</Aside>}}

 Select **Create Magic Firewall rule** to create a [Magic Firewall](/magic-firewall/) rule that will block all traffic matching the selected filters in Network Analytics.